leanix-public/scripts/cleanupOrphanedRelations/README.md

 Before using this script you will need the following information:
 - API-Token
 - The instance of your workspace
+- Your input file (either xlsx or csv)

 Run the script with the following command:
 ```bash